List of state highway loops in Texas (200–299): Loop 271

 Loop 271 is located in Alanreed.

 Loop 271 begins at the end of the ramp for eastbound I-40 at exit 135; traffic may also turn on to the eastbound frontage road.
 The route travels along 3rd Avenue, and intersects FM 291 in the center of Alanreed.
 The highways share a brief concurrency before FM 291 turns to the south.
 Loop 271 ends at I-40, where eastbound traffic can either enter the freeway eastbound or default onto the eastbound frontage road.

 Loop 271 was designated on July 28, 1953.
 It is an older alignment of US 66, which was rerouted north of the town that year.
 The route is signed with Historic US 66 route markers.

 Loop 274

 Loop 274 is located in Angleton.
-Its southern terminus is at an interchange with Business SH 288 and runs to the west of that route, providing an overpass of the Union Pacific Railroad crossing near the junction.
-It intersects SH 35 in the city's central business district before ending at another intersection with Business SH 288.
+Its southern terminus is at an interchange with Bus.
+SH 288 and runs to the west of that route, providing an overpass of the Union Pacific Railroad crossing near the junction.
+It intersects SH 35 in the city's central business district before ending at another intersection with Bus.
+SH 288.

 The current Loop 274 was designated on September 30, 1999, along the current route.